jdj0/milestone4-enoughalready/README.md

 ## Project Tests
 A test driven development process was used during this project, evidenced in the commit history.
 The following testing was performed manually when the site was deployed.
 Green was given to an area if the site performed as expected.
 Red if there was an unexpected outcome.
 - Expectation:
     - Functionality - Could products be viewed, added to bag, checked out?
 Could the user create an account?
+Does a user with staff access have full CRUD functionailty over blog posts.
+Does an authenticated user have full CRUD functionality over their comments?
     - Appearance - Did all elements display as intended?
     - Links - Do all links work and direct the user where they are supposed to?
 Do footer links open in a new tab?